-It is entirely the candidate's responsibility to find a centre that is both acceptable to LSE and willing to host your exam.
+It is entirely the candidate's responsibility to find a centre that is both acceptable to LSE and willing to host their exam.

 British Council Offices